tangotargeting/tango-ios-old/Readme.txt

 ———— Instalation —————

-Manually:
+*** Manually ***

-You should add to your project Tango.framework and Tango.bundle files from here [https://github.com/tangotargeting/tango-ios.git] by drag and drop.
+Download Tango archive from here [https://github.com/tangotargeting/tango-ios/archive/0.0.1.zip] unzip it and than add Tango.framework and Tango.bundle files to your project by drag and drop.
 After that follow "How to use" guide.

-Add framework using CocoaPods:
+*** Add framework using CocoaPods ***

 CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.
 See the "Getting Started" guide (https://guides.cocoapods.org/using/getting-started.html) for more information.
 You can install it with the following command:

 $ gem install cocoapods